-If the language of the host country in which you want to study is French, German, Italian, Japanese, Portuguese, or Spanish, you must demonstrate a certain level of language competency before applying to the program.
-Scroll down to read the course requirements for each language.
+If the language of the host country in which you want to study is French, German, Italian, Japanese, Portuguese, or Spanish, in most cases you must demonstrate a certain level of language competency before applying to the program and take your coursework in the local language (there are a few exceptions to this rule - see below).
+See the course requirements for each language using the chart below.

-Students are required to have the equivalent of six semesters of college level French with a B or better.
+Brown in France - Paris and Lyon University Studies: FREN 0600/Writing and Speaking French II (sixth-semester college level French), or the equivalent, with a grade of B or better.
 Students are required to take at least one course in French the year before departure.

 Exception: Concentrators in Art/Semiotics, Classics, History of Art and Architecture, Urban Studies, or Visual Arts do not need to have studied Italian previously and may choose from the list of Approved Alternative Programs or petition other programs specifically designed for those concentrations.

-Minimum Requirement: Students must pass Japanese 400 before attending the fall or full year program.
-Students are required to complete Japanese 500 in order to study abroad during the Spring semester.
+Minimum Requirement: Students must pass JAPN 0400/Intermediate Japanese before attending the fall or full year program.
+Students are required to complete Japanese 0500/Advanced Japanese I in order to study abroad during the Spring semester.

 Note: For students applying to a Brown in Japan program, all students attending KCJS will be required to take Japanese language along with two English language electives.
 At Keio, students fluent in Japanese may take courses at the regular University.
 Otherwise, they will take courses taught in English at the university's International Division.

-Note: Students are expected to have taken at least one course focusing entirely on Brazil in Literature, History or the Social Sciences.
+Note: Students planning to study in Brazil are expected to have taken at least one course focusing entirely on Brazil in Literature, History or the Social Sciences.

-Brown in Granada (Intensive Language): No minimum language requirement.
+Brown/CASA in Spain - Granada Intensive Language: No minimum language requirement.
 Intensive language programs of study provided to students from beginning through intermediate levels of proficiency (see your OIP advisor).

-Brown in Granada (Translation and Interpretation): HISP600 and advanced Spanish proficiency equivalent to level B2.2 on the Common European Framework of Reference for Languages (CPFR).
-Interested students will be assessed by Brown's Hispanic Studies Department to determine language proficiency.
+Brown/CASA in Spain - Granada University Studies: HISP 0600/Advanced Spanish II and advanced Spanish proficiency equivalent to level B2.2 on the Common European Framework of Reference for Languages (CPFR).
+Interested students may be assessed by Brown's Hispanic Studies Department to determine language proficiency.